web2py/py4web/docs/chapter-03.rst

 Before everything else it is important to understand that unlike other web frameworks, is not only a python module that can be imported by apps.
-It is also a program that is in charge of starting a apps.
+It is also a program that is in charge of starting some apps.
 For this reason you need two things:

 -  the py4web module (which you download from our web site, from pypi, from github)
 -  one or more folders containing collections of apps you want to run.